eugene-nakonechnyi/cucumber-fun/README.md

 ## Let's not waiting for dead men's shoes.

 So, proper waiting is a whole universe.
 We can't write complicated scenario without waits for different conditions like some page were loaded or some element appears.
 Lets have a look on all of available waits in [WebDriver](https://www.testingexcellence.com/webdriver-explicit-implicit-fluent-wait/).
+And lets have a look on possible [expected contitions](https://seleniumhq.github.io/selenium/docs/api/java/org/openqa/selenium/support/ui/ExpectedConditions.html) for custom waits.

+So, now we should do the next:
+- lets implement wait method to handle new page opening.
+- lets implement wait method to handle new tab opening.
+- lets implement wait method to handle new folder opening.